 “You’re managing people’s emotions, feelings, and thoughts and helping them make decisions because it’s all about what the patient wants to do.”

-Ruiz’s residency ended last summer, and it was time to figure out what he wanted to do.
+Ruiz’s residency ended in 2025, and it was time to figure out what he wanted to do.
 A fully trained surgeon with a wife and children, Ruiz hadn’t forgotten about Valdosta or the challenge from the surgeons who inspired him.

 “I came home, after all, to that same hospital that I started volunteering in back in the day,” Ruiz says.

-In July, he returned to South Georgia Medical Center to join the vascular surgery team.
+In Summer 2025, he returned to SGMC to join the vascular surgery team.